 - Monitoring and enhancing delivery of paid ad campaigns

-- Improving the content and context of content creation using natural language processing and sentiment analysis
+- Improving the content and context of content creation using natural language processing and sentiment analysis tools

 - Intelligent chatbots delivering human-like performance during online customer interactions